 - Be careful whom you vent to.
 It’s normal to lean on friends and family for support, but beware the perils of spouse-bashing.
 Your loved ones may join you in turning your former partner into the villain, which will then fuel your sense of victimhood.
 Friends and relatives may be angry and fearful for you, and project these feelings onto you.
 All these heightened emotions will lead you away from what you truly want: peace of mind and a commitment to moving forward with grace.

 - Don’t put the kids in the middle.
 In order to prioritize your children’s well-being, it’s imperative that you facilitate your ex’s relationship with them.
 This means that you support their visitation time, make important parenting decisions together, and never speak badly about your ex in front of the children.
 Trying to manage your co-parent’s behavior, or telegraphing to the kids that the only parent they need to listen to is you, will inflame conflict and create anxiety and confusion for your kids.

 - Think of your ex as your business partner.
 Well-divorced couples are able to put grievances aside and transition from a romantic relationship to a business relationship.
 You are now co-CEOs of a valuable “company” called Our Children.
 If you want your company to thrive, you and your STBX (soon-to-be-ex) must be able to communicate effectively, manage emotions, and share a parenting vision.

 Conscious uncoupling is possible when both people take charge of their own personal growth work and focus on creating a harmonious environment of their children – and for themselves.
 It really is the key to a good divorce.

 Will low conflict divorce work in your situation?
 We can help you determine the best path forward.
-Call us today at 888-888-0919 to schedule your free attorney consultation, or please click the button below.
+Call us today at 888-888-0919 to schedule your initial attorney consultation, or please click the button below.